GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 `--layers`: you can also optionally change the size of the model.
 The `--layers` argument will be passed into `nn.Transformer` for `num_encoder_layers` and `num_decoder_layers`.
 The default value for `--layers` is 100.

+`--clear-kernel-cache`: this is an optional argument which when set clears kernel cache after saving the checkpoints.
+If benchmarking gcsfuse, this argument must be set.

 ### Dataflux Lightning Checkpoint

 `--no-dataflux-ckpt`: If you are not benchmarking Dataflux Lightning Checkpoint, this will disable dataflux checkpointing and use the default lightning checkpointing instead.